Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 Transfer to the airport in Cape Town to catch your return flight home.
 If you return home (not staying some extra days in South Africa) you will probably be catching one of the overnight flights that will get you home in the morning the following day.

 We will have 2 transfers to the airport.
-One morning transfer and one afternoon transfer for those of you leaving in the evening.
+One early morning transfer and one afternoon transfer for those of you leaving in the evening.

 But perhaps you will want to extend your stay with a few days?
 (We can help you organise extra hotel nights.)

 The program may be subject to minor modifications.

 Fact sheet — Wine tour to South Africa

 Price per person: This is a sample program.
 Look in the menu “Our Tours > Scheduled Tours” to check what scheduled tours are currently on the program or contact us to discuss a custom made private wine tour.